numberly/flask-stupe/docs/source/application.rst

     app.json_encoder.add_rule(uuid.UUID, lambda uuid: str(uuid))

-This snippet show how to add a serializer for UUIDs.
+This snippet shows how to add a serializer for UUIDs.

 Import all blueprints from a package
 ====================================